 Clogging: Clogging technique.

-Music can be submitted on a flash drive or in our online system as an MP3 or an MP4 only.
+Music needs to be uploaded through our online system as an MP3 or an MP4 only.
 Please do not use any other file for it may not play properly on our system.
 The deadline for uploading music is 12:00 PM CST Wednesday the week of the event.
-After that all music must be submitted via flash drive.
-Flash drives should be dropped off when you check in to the event.
-Clearly label each routine with routine number, routine name and studio name on the exterior of the flash drive.
-Please do NOT use CD’s for music.
+All studios must bring a flash drive back-up.
+Clearly label each routine with routine number, routine name and studio name.
+Label the exterior of the flash drive with your studio name.
+Please do NOT use CD’s, I-pads, I-phones, etc. for music.

 Solo/Duet/Trio – max.
 3 minutes